SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/prerequisites/create-azure-sql-database.md

   and configure SysKit Point in the Azure environment.
 ---

-## Azure SQL Database

 SysKit Point requires an **Azure SQL database** for storing data collected from Office 365.
-When creating an Azure SQL database, it is recommended to use the following
+In this article, you can find recommendations to follow when creating this resource.

 ## Resource Requirements per Subscription Plan